project-zot/project-zot.github.io/docs/articles/clustering.md

 ## Examples

 Clustering is supported by using multiple stateless zot replicas with shared S3 storage and an HAProxy (with sticky session) load balancing traffic to the replicas.
+Each replica is responsible for one or more repositories.

 ### HAProxy YAML configuration